Islamophobia in Australia: Q Society Dinner (2017)

 Islamophobia was documented at a Q Society fundraising dinner, with numerous guest speakers including current members of the Australian Government present.
-Speaker Larry Pickering stating that "If they (Muslims) are in the same street as me, I start shaking." and that "They are not all bad, they do chuck pillow-biters off buildings." adding that "I can't stand Muslims".
+Speaker Larry Pickering stating that "If they (Muslims) are in the same street as me, I start shaking", and that "They are not all bad, they do chuck pillow-biters off buildings." adding that "I can't stand Muslims".
 The cartoonist also auctioned an overtly Islamophobic work depicting the rape of a woman in a niqab by her son-in-law.
 Another Larry Pickering cartoon auctioned at the fundraiser depicted an Imam as a pig (in Islam the consumption of all pork products is considered haram or forbidden), being spit roasted, with a "halal certified" stamp on its rump.
 A case of wine called "72 Virgins" was also up for grabs, along with a signed photograph of Dame Joan Sutherland.
 Kirralie Smith has denied supporting Pickerings statements, however Smith has reiterated parts of the speech stating that "there are Muslims that actually do throw gays off buildings!".
-Sitting members of the Australian Government, Cory Bernardi and George Christensen (politician), attracted criticism for speaking at the Q Society of Australia.
+Sitting members of the Australian Government, Cory Bernardi and George Christensen, attracted criticism for speaking at the Q Society of Australia.
 The event received protests who called the event racist.